orris27/computer_science_notes/english/writing.md

 ### work
 1. waiter: how to introduce food to customers and handle complaints
 2. 教师: how to use appropriate teaching methods to arouse students' interest
+3. 有竞争力: have a competitive edge in the job market and have better career prospects

 ### extra
 1. **Of those bits**, **7 are** for data and **1 is** for control.